benmoussaab/benmoussaab/README.md

 # Hey 👋, I'm Benselmi Moussaab

 🎓 Data Science & Statistics Graduate
-📈 Passionate about Machine Learning, AI, Data Analysis, and Economics
+📈 Passionate about AI and Data Analysis
 🧠 Always eager to explore new technologies and real-world data challenges
 🤝 Open to collaboration on AI, data-driven research, and analytical projects